JoeruSumittokan/BombRushCyberfunk_X_Broadside/README.md

 ## **📢 Credits:**

-- A huge thanks to the **Broadside Community**, Ellit1, Sentenza, VVV, Acromee, drmark and Rfeliz for providing the CC0 models used in this mod.
+- A huge thanks to the **Broadside Community Member:** Eliit1, Sentenza, VVV, Acromee, drmark and Rfeliz for providing the CC0 models used in this mod.
 - Special thanks to Broadside, Basejump, Matt Mason & Vector Meldrew.
 Without you I wouldn't be here doing cool stuff like this.
 ---